UKCloud/documentation/articles/openshift/oshift-how-build-app-private-repo.md

+---
+title: How to build an OpenShift application from a private Github repo | UKCloud Ltd
+description: Shows how to build an OpenShift application where the source code is in a "private" github repository secured with an SSH Key Pair.
+services: openshift
+author: Andy Watkins

+toc_rootlink: How To
+toc_sub1:
+toc_sub2:
+toc_sub3:
+toc_sub4:
+toc_title: build an OpenShift application from a private Github repo
+toc_fullpath: How To/oshift-how-build-app-private-repo.md
+toc_mdlink: oshift-how-build-app-private-repo.md
+---

 # How to build an OpenShift application from a private Github repo

 This guide assumes you have access to the command-line `oc` client, and have logged in to your openshift instance with `oc login`